AvailLang/Avail/README.md

 BUILDING
 --------------------------------------------------------------------------------

-You will need to compile Avail using the provided build script, "build.gradle".
+You will need to compile Avail using the provided Gradle wrapper.
 To build Avail on a Unix-based system, such as Linux, Mac OS X, Minimalist GNU for Windows (MinGW), or Windows Subsystem for Linux (WSL):

 	$ cd $PROJ
 	$ ./gradlew build